feathersjs/feathers/docs/guides/cli/default.json.md

 # Application configuration

 A generated application uses the **[configuration module](../../api/configuration.md)** to load configuration information based on the environment.
 It is based on the battle-tested and widely used [node-config](https://github.com/node-config/node-config) and loads configuration settings so that they are available via [app.get()](../../api/application.md#getname).
+On application startup, the configuration will be validated against the [configuration schema](./configuration.md).

 <BlockQuote type="warning" label="Important">